 Reaching for the Right Oncology Rehab Program at the Right Time

-To ensure cancer patients get the most out of their rehabilitation, they must first be medically stable and able to tolerate three hours of therapy a day, five days a week.
-Therapy will likely include both physical and occupational therapy.
-Once admitted into a rehabilitation program, patients may be evaluated in the following areas:
+To ensure you get the most out of your rehabilitation, you must first be medically stable and able to tolerate three hours of therapy a day, five days a week.
+Therapy will likely include both physical and occupational therapy and can be spread out throughout the day to allow for rest breaks.
+Once admitted into a rehabilitation program, you may be evaluated in the following areas: